brandond/aws-acl-helper/README.md

 clusters are not currently supported; use of a local Redis instance is recommended.

-This module uses Boto3 to retrieve EC2 instance metadata from AWS.
-You should have a working AWS API environment (~/.aws/credentials, environment variables, or EC2 IAM Role) that allows calling EC2's `describe-instances` method against the account that Squid is running in.
+This module uses Boto3 to retrieve EC2 instance and interface metadata from AWS.
+You should have a working AWS API environment (~/.aws/credentials, environment variables, or EC2 IAM Role) that allows calling `ec2:DescribeInstances` and `ec2:DescribeNetworkInterfaces` against any accounts that the helper is configured to retrieve information from.

+If using cross-account role access to retrieve information, ensure that the credentials or role that the helper is using has permission to make `sts:AssumeRole` calls to access the other accounts, and that those roles in turn have permission to make the EC2 calls listed above.

 Getting Started
 ---------------